sergeballif/sergeballif.github.io/play.md

     color: '#FFCC11'
 });
       calculator.setExpression({
-  id:'1', latex:'A(x)=\\int_{2}^{x}\\left(\\cos(t)+sin(3t)\\right)dt',
+  id:'1', latex:'A(x)=\\int_{2}^{x}f(t)dt',
  hidden: 'true'});
 </script>

 Drag the black point around to see how it is glued to the curve $y=f(x)$.
 You'll notice that I have included some shading using inequalities.
 Desmos has it's own special notation for conditionally restricting output: place the condition insided of curly braces such as $\{2<x < a\}$ in the graph above.

 If you scroll to the bottom of the expression list you will see a function $A(x)$ that is disabled.
 Click on the circle to the left of this function to enable it.
-(Calculus students will recognize the function $A(x)$ as a net signed-area function whose output is purple area minus yellow area.)
+Calculus students will recognize the function $A(x)$ as a net signed-area function starting at $x=2$ (whose output is the lavender area minus the yellow area).
 The ability to hide plots is particularly useful for large projects.
+Try redefining $f(x)$ to be $f(x)=\sin \left(x^2\right)$ to see how it changes the graph.

 ### Curve Fitting

-Desmos makes it easy to come up with models to match a colleciton of data.
+Desmos makes it easy to come up with models to match a collection of data.
 The table below shows some points plotted along with the curve that Desmos fit to the points.

 <p><div id="calculator7" style="width: 800px; height: 400px; margin: auto;"></div></p>
   <script >